-Compound drugs are a covered service when a commercially available dosage form of a medically necessary medication is not available, all the ingredients of the compound drug are FDA approved in the form in which they are used in the compound drug and as designated in the FDA's Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations, require a prescription to dispense, and are not essentially the same as an FDA approved product from a drug manufacturer.
+Compound drugs are a covered service when a commercially available dosage form of a medically necessary medication is not available, all the ingredients of the compound drug are FDA approved in the form in which they are used in the compound drug, require a prescription to dispense, and are not essentially the same as an FDA approved product from a drug manufacturer.
 Non-FDA approved, non-proprietary, multisource ingredients that are vehicles essential for compound administration may be covered.